jhernand/fulfillment-service/docs/AUTH.md

 ### Tenancy Logic Implementation

-The tenancy logic is implemented differently based on the authentication method:

-#### For JWT-Authenticated Users (Keycloak)
+The tenancy logic can be configured using the `--tenancy-logic` command-line flag when starting the fulfillment service.
+The following implementations are available:

+#### Default (JWT-Authenticated Users)

+Use `--tenancy-logic=default` for JWT-authenticated users (Keycloak):

 - **Assigned Tenants**: Resources are assigned to the user's groups (from the `groups` claim in the JWT token)
 - **Visible Tenants**: Users can see resources from: